Murulla rail accident: Coronial inquest

-Following the disaster, a coronial inquest was held at Murrurundi, with evidence being taken over 8 days.
+Following the disaster, a coronial inquest was held at Murrurundi, with evidence being taken over eight days.
 On 9 October 1926, the district coroner committed the driver and guard of the goods train for trial.
 He noted that no pin was in the train's guard's brake van to enable the two portions of the train to be coupled in accordance with regulations.
 Had the portions been properly coupled, the Westinghouse brake pipe hoses could have been connected so that in the event of a further break-away, the brakes on the rear portion would have been automatically applied.
 In the absence of that pin, essential principles of safe working had been overlooked.

 Criminal court proceedings

 On 6 December, the driver and guard appeared at the Central Criminal Court, charged with felonious slaying one of the mail train's passengers.
 The crown prosecutor alleged, "if the accused failed to link up the air brakes when the appliances were there, they were guilty of gross negligence."

-In his summing up, Mr Justice Ferguson said, "the charge of manslaughter could be established only if the crown proved gross negligence, criminal in character, and deserving of punishment".
+In his summing up, Justice Ferguson said, "the charge of manslaughter could be established only if the crown proved gross negligence, criminal in character, and deserving of punishment".
 On 8 December, the two men were acquitted.